Snuba: Disadvantages

 In a strong current, wave action, or breeze, the combination of underwater hose and surface raft can pull quite hard on a diver.
-Therefore, Snuba is best used in areas where wind, waves, and current are negligible.
-Since all snuba use is offered by licensed snuba operators, the possibility of being subjected to strong current, high waves, or high wind is unlikely.
-However, it is beneficial if one employee of the snuba operator remains on the surface to monitor conditions.
+Therefore, snuba is best used in areas where wind, waves, and current are negligible.
+Since all snuba use is provided through licensed snuba operators, the possibility of being subjected to strong current, high waves, or high wind is low.
+However, it is beneficial if an employee of the snuba operator remains on the surface to monitor conditions.

+Risk and liability

-Since the depth of a snuba dive is limited to about 6 m, decompression sickness is unlikely to be a problem.
-However, as the snuba diver is breathing compressed air so there is still a risk of injury or death due to barotrauma, which is a more severe hazard at shallow depths if divers ascend as little as a few feet without venting the expanding air into their lungs.
-This danger is easily avoided by breathing normal and continuously while ascending.
-This point is thoroughly covered in snuba pre-dive briefings, and monitored by the dive guide throughout the dive by watching for the continual release of bubbles from each diver.
+Since the depth of a snuba dive is limited by the length of the hose to about 6 m, decompression sickness is unlikely to be a problem.
+However, as the snuba diver is breathing compressed air there is still a risk of injury or death due to barotrauma, which is a more severe hazard at shallow depths if divers ascend as little as a few feet without venting the expanding air from their lungs.
+This is easily avoided by breathing normally and continuously while ascending, provided that the diver is medically fit to dive.
+This point is thoroughly covered in snuba pre-dive briefings, and monitored by the dive guide throughout the dive by watching for the continual release of bubbles from each diver..
+It is not clear how such monitoring is intended to help, unless the dive guide is within immediate reach of the diver.
+The risk of pulmonary barotrauma is greatest during an emergency ascent, if the diver uses up all the air or loses their grip on the mouthpiece, panics, and ascends while holding their breath.
+This is one of the more common causes of fatalities in inexperienced scuba divers, even when trained and certified.
+The equipment does not provide the diver with any means of monitoring the amount of gas remaining in the cylinder.

-According to the snuba website, since starting operation in 1989, more than 5 million dives have been conducted without injury or fatality, Nonetheless, there has been at least one fatality to a snuba diver and it occurred in April of 2014.
+According to the snuba website, since starting operation in 1989, more than 5 million dives were conducted without injury or fatality, Nonetheless, there has been at least one fatality to a snuba diver and it occurred in April of 2014.
 The cause of death was not reported so it is unknown if the death was related specifically to the use of snuba or other causes.
-There is now a snuba liability release form that releases the operators and developers of the snuba system from any liability or responsibility for damage, injury, or death due to neglect, system failure, or any other reason.
+There is a snuba liability release form that releases the operators and developers of the snuba system from any liability or responsibility for damage, injury, or death due to neglect, system failure, or any other reason.
+It requires the diver to assert that they are not aware of any medical reason why they should not dive, or have been cleared to dive by a physician.